 Set Healthy Goals

 As stated above, learning to re-define fun your life is an important part of a relapse prevention plan.
 Taking on new activities that are not associated in any way with old behaviors is an ideal way to re-define fun in your life.

 Maintaining your physical health is also critical to sustaining recovery.
 Emotional and mental relapse become less of a danger when you are eating well and getting proper rest.
 Letting yourself get run-down and eating poorly both undermine the recovery.

 Most addiction treatment programs will include support groups and group therapy as part of the treatment regimen.
 Almost by definition, you will be introduced to group activities designed to prevent relapse.
 Spending time with others who are living with the same or similar issues can be the most empowering activity during recovery.

 - Identifying exercises: Meeting in groups of people who are living with recovery, you can work toward identifying thoughts and behaviors that could lead to relapse.
-By pooling these ideas in groups, you can identify things which you may not think of on your own.
+By pooling these ideas into groups, you can identify things that you may not think of on your own.

 - Group Discussions: These discussions can cover things such as fears and anxieties.
 Again, by working with others who are living in recovery, the ideas and thoughts others will help you see things beyond your own experience.